How to Fix - "Outlook 365 Stuck at Updating Inbox and Outbox"?

 • Outlook will connect to the server and start the synchronization.
 After the sync, check if all the mail folders are updated.

-Note: If you find some mail items missing from your new profile, move them to your new profile from the old one.
+NOTE: If you find some mail items missing from your new profile, move them to your new profile from the old one.
 Once all emails are moved, you may remove the old profile, which will also remove the OST file associated with that profile.

-8. Rebuild OST File
+11. Rebuild OST File

-If the above solutions didn't work out in your case, try rebuilding the offline Outlook data file(.ost), i.e., OST.
-Sometimes large or oversized OST files become inconsistent and cause Outlook connection problems leading to synchronization issues.
+If the above solutions didn't work, then try rebuilding the offline Outlook data file (.ost).
+Sometimes, OST file becomes inconsistent and cause Outlook connection problems leading to synchronization issues.
+Follow these steps to rebuild the OST file:

-• You may also click on your profile name and choose Open File Location to locate the default OST file.
+• Press Windows+R, type %localappdata%/Microsoft/Outlook, and press the Enter key.
+This will open the default OST file location.
+You may also right-click on your profile name and choose Open File Location to locate the default OST file.

 • Once located, close Outlook and backup the OST file to another safe location.

-• Then delete the default Outlook 365 OST file.
+• Then, delete the default OST file.

 • Start Outlook.
 This will create a new OST file.